youweiliang/norm_robustness/README.md

 ### Usage of The Norm Decay Algorithm
 Our norm decay algorithm is very easy to use and is very efficient.
 Currently, it only supports PyTorch models.
-Suppose we have a PyTorch model `model`.
+Suppose we have a PyTorch model `model` (subclass of `nn.Module`).
 To use norm decay in the training of the model, we first bind some methods to the model
 ```python
 from lip.add_lip import bind_lip
 bind_lip(model, norm='1-norm', beta=1e-3)